Aman-Clement/Aman-Clement/README.md

 ---

-<h3 OTD<h2 head>"Bah, humbug!".</h2 head><h3 quote align='center'>" A Christmas Carol by Charles Dickens was published for the first time on this day in 1843.
-It became an instant classic, its story of Ebenezer Scrooge's redemption and the Cratchit family's joy often repeated on stage and screen today.
-Why did Dickens write A Christmas Carol?".</h3 quote></h3 OTD
+<h3 OTD<h2 head>"First volume of Grimm's Fairy Tales published".</h2 head><h3 quote align='center'>"On this day in 1812 brothers Jacob and Wilhelm Grimm published the first volume of stories that would make them famous.
+Among the 200 or so stories that became known collectively as Grimm's Fairy Tales are \u201cHansel and Gretel,\u201d \u201cSnow White,\u201d \u201cLittle Red Riding Hood,\u201d and \u201cSleeping Beauty.\u201d".</h3 quote></h3 OTD